Aldaviva/floorplan/README.md

 ## Run

 [`nodemon`](https://nodemon.io/) is used to check for changes in certain filetypes, and auto-restarts Node when changes are detected.
-If any gulp-based recompilation is necessary, you'll need to fully stop & restart Node.
+If any of the JS files are changed, you'll need to stop and restart Parcel / Node (at least until [the Parcel API](https://parceljs.org/api.html) middleware is made use-of).

     npm start